 \subsection{Contribution}

 We study the computational complexity of finite-valued constraint languages on arbitrary finite domains.
-We characterise all tractable finite-valued languages as those admitting a binary idempotent and symmetric fractional polymorphism.
-(This is a polynomial-time checkable condition.)
-Tractability follows from the results in~\cite{Kolmogorov12:arxiv,tz12:focs} that show that all instances over such languages are solvable by the BLP.
-In the other direction, we show that instances over languages not admitting such a fractional polymorphism are NP-hard by a reduction from Max-Cut~\cite{Garey79:intractability}.
+We characterise all tractable finite-valued constraint languages as those admitting a binary symmetric fractional polymorphism.
+Tractability follows from the results in~\cite{tz12:focs,Kolmogorov13:icalp} (see also~\cite{ktz15:sicomp}, which is an extended version of~\cite{tz12:focs} and~\cite{Kolmogorov13:icalp}) that show that all instances over such constraint languages are solvable by the basic linear programming relaxation (BLP).
+In the other direction, we show that instances over constraint languages not admitting such a fractional polymorphism are NP-hard by a reduction from Max-Cut~\cite{Garey79:intractability}.

-\begin{theorem} Let $D$ be an arbitrary finite set and let $\Gamma$ be a core finite-valued language defined on $D$.
-VCSP$(\Gamma)$ is tractable if, and only if, BLP solves VCSP$(\Gamma)$.
+\begin{theorem} Let $D$ be an arbitrary finite set and let $\Gamma$ be a finite-valued constraint language defined on $D$.
+VCSP$(\Gamma)$ is tractable if, and only if, the BLP solves VCSP$(\Gamma)$.
 Otherwise, VCSP$(\Gamma)$ is NP-hard. \end{theorem}

-The core condition on $\Gamma$ is defined in Section~\ref{sec:cores} and the precise statement of the main result is in Section~\ref{sec:results}.